BogdanPurdea/Personal_Assistant/README.md

 - The assistant learns and references new information over time.

 ### Speech-to-Text
-- Users can record their voice using the `MediaRecorder`  interface of the MediaStream Recording API.
-- Captured audio is sent to OpenAI's speech-to-text endpoint for transcription.
+- Users can record their voice, and captured audio is sent to OpenAI's speech-to-text endpoint for transcription.
 - The transcribed text is automatically populated into the chat input for hands-free interaction.

 ### Text-to-Speech